After blasts, reconstruction begins on Crimea bridge, symbol of Russian occupation in Ukraine | Ukraine and Russia

 Russia’s Federal Security Service (FSB) called the explosion a “terrorist attack” and said the attack was carried out by Ukrainian intelligence services.

 According to the FSB, an agent in Kiev arranged for the explosives to be transported across several countries and contacted various intermediaries.
-The government of Ukraine has denied
+The government of Ukraine denied it.

 In retaliation, Russia bombed several cities in Ukraine on Monday (10) and Tuesday (11).
 The main attack was on Kiev, which had been spared Russian bombing for months.
 Missiles also hit power infrastructure and caused electricity and water cuts across the country.